Johnson-TONG/CreditCard-Service/README.md

 # Description #
 The service requires 2 operations to be implemented:

-1. WhatsYourId: 008ab27c-36b2-43e5-91d5-edbd1e5b564b.
-This operation should return the unique ID provided by us to the user
+1. YourId: the Pin that is supply to you by the system like: 008ab27c-36b2-43e5-91d5-edbd1e5b564b.
+Before you can use this service
+2. Your UserName and Password

-2. MakePayment: should validate the card and amount and return a Guid if successful and null if information is not valid.
+3. MakePayment: should validate the card and amount and return a Guid if successful and null if information is not valid.

 # Business rule #